 This waterfall has been known to locals earlier, but tourists learned about it just a few years ago.

 Walk to this fall is both strenuous and beautiful.
 One should walk through the rainforest, along the mountain stream for several hours.
 This trail is unmarked and even many locals would get lost here.
-Walks is made even more complex by landslides and fallen trees left by hurricane Ivan in 2004.
-Unfortunately this hurricane destroyed the historical Tufton Hall Estate House – fine wooden building in colonial style.
+Walks are made even more complex by landslides and fallen trees left by hurricane Ivan in 2004.
+Unfortunately, this hurricane destroyed the historical Tufton Hall Estate House – a fine wooden building in colonial style.

 Waterfall itself is not too impressive.
-Stream is divided into two parts and each is cascading down along the rock face.
+The stream is divided into two parts and each is cascading down along the rock face.

-Grenada is a beautiful Caribbean country.
-The mountainous Grenada island is rich with interesting natural and man made landmarks.
+Grenada is a beautiful, mountainous Caribbean country with interesting natural and man-made landmarks.